talkpython/mastering-pycharm-course/your-turn/1-projects/readme.md

 Open `python-jumpstart-course-demos` as a project in PyCharm.
 Just choose `File > Open` and browse to the file.
 If you're on macOS, you can also drag-and-drop the folder onto the PyCharm icon in the dock.

+PyCharm may show a warning that there is "No interpreter configured" for the project.
+If that's the case, click the interpreter section in the lower right, chose `Add interpreter`, then `New environment`.

 You will want to configure the wizard battle section to work correctly with the relative imports.
 Mark this directory as a **sources root**: